HugoAaronson/HA.github.io/content/authors/admin/_index.md

 # Education to show in About widget
 education:
   courses:
+    - course: PhD in Computer Science (2021-Present)
+      institution: University of Warwick
+      year: 2024
-    - course: Masters of Mathematics
+    - course: Master of Mathematics (2017-2021)
       institution: Cambridge University
       year: 2021